 Dates and Location

-Savannah Christmas Market dates: 16th November 2023 to 1st January 2024.
+Savannah Christmas Market dates: 14th November 2024 to 1st January 2025 (unconfirmed).

 Location: Plant Riverside District, 400 West River Street.